A member of the crew suffered a severe hand damage when struck by a rope below stress, studies IMCA.

 The tools being recovered was shifting round owing to sea circumstances, inflicting the winch rope to maneuver additionally.

-The foundation causes had been:
+The basis causes had been:

 There was complacency and potential dangers weren’t recognized.